UA

 Media Presence and Communication

 Among the most well-known publication formats is the "13 yoblykiv" video series with ironic commentary on strikes, as well as thematic compilations of destroyed enemy equipment.
-A characteristic feature is the combination of documenting combat results with informal, sometimes ironic presentation and elements of dark humor.
+A characteristic feature is the combination of documenting combat results with informal, sometimes ironic presentation and elements of dark humour.

 Primary sources